gost/est-sta10-runner/README.md

 The script sta_test_runner.sh does the following:

-- pull latest GOST images from Docker
+- pull latest GOST images and testsuite from Docker

 - runs the new images (using docker-compose)